 8 Again, the devil took him to a very high mountain and showed him all the kingdoms of the world and their splendor.
 9 “All this I will give you,” he said, “if you will bow down and worship me.”

 10 Jesus said to him, “Away from me, Satan!
 For it is written: ‘Worship the Lord your God, and serve him only.’[e]”

 11 Then the devil left him, and angels came and attended him.”

-So if you are in a season of drought or you are walking through the wilderness, and you feel no goodness, stay strong.
+So if you are in a season of drought, and you feel no goodness, stay strong.
 Maybe what feels good in your life is actually not meant to be.
-And maybe what you see as difficult and hard is actually the best for you because it is strengthening your spirit to be tied to His.
-What I said may sound confusing, but think about when Jesus was in the desert, I’m sure he was wanting to eat, after all- He had a human body and was fasting.
-But He knew that even though that may have sounded better, He knew what was right, and He was faithful.
+But that which is hard is the one that is best for you.
+This may sound weird, but think about when Jesus was in the desert, I’m sure he was wanting to eat, after all he had a human body and was fasting.
+But he knew that even though that may have sounded better, He knew what was right, and He was faithful.
 We are called to do the same.
-Doesn’t mean it’s easy, it means we are called to glorify Him and worship Him even when it is difficult.
+Doesn’t mean it’s easy, it means we are called to glorify Him and worship Him even when it doesn’t feel good.

 When I was going through this season, Mary Kate suggested I read this plan, which helped me a lot.
 So here is what I did for devotions, and what I still go back to…

 Suffering and Pain: Unexpected Unhurry (7 day plan) by Alan Fadling